-On the VISTA 5 (Paramotor Version), the Speed Bar should NOT be used with Trims open in turbulent conditions, or by inexperienced pilots.
-Recovery from a collapse may be more demanding with the trims in the open position.
+On the KASRISMA II (Paramotor Version), the Speed Bar should NOT be used with Trims open, use one or the other, not both together.

 WARNING:

 The use of the speed system in turbulent conditions or close to the ground is dangerous.
 While flying with the accelerator, the glider has a reduced angle of attack and is therefore more susceptible to turbulence and may collapse or partially deflate.
 Gliders react faster when accelerated and may turn more.
 The accelerator should immediately be released in this case.